readmeio/metrics-sdks/packages/node/README.md

 })));
 ```

-For more details about the parameters you can provide to the `express` function, refer to the [express](#express-middleware-reference) documentation.
+For more details about the parameters you can provide to the `express` function, refer to the [Express.JS](#express-middleware-reference) documentation.

 5. Test a request